Kristina01111000/unichirsite/README.md

 Look for a lighter shade of blue for the background Put meet dr w link over to right on the sidebar above make an appointment

-- buttons an all of the pages in middle? -> all have 2
-- Pick the better title for doubled pages
-- In title have first letters capitalized
-- Add 2 make an appointment buttons to each page
-- Make all images cell phone width size
-- skeletal pain ones done, need to do deeper health issues